Leadership

 DrJacqueGray@gmail.com

-A Choctaw and Cherokee descendant, Gray directed the National Indigenous Elder Justice Initiative (NIEJI), a national Native elder justice resource center, from its inception in 2010 until her retirement from the University of North Dakota in 2022.
-Gray provides consultation in health, mental health, and health disparities across Indian Country.
-She serves as a co-director the Native Center for Behavioral Health at the University of Iowa, and worked internationally with Māori suicide prevention.
-Gray has worked with American Indians/Alaska Natives/Native Hawaiians across the U.S. for over 40 years. -
+A Choctaw and Cherokee descendant, Dr. Gray directed the National Indigenous Elder Justice Initiative (NIEJI), a national Native elder justice resource center, from its inception in 2010 until she retired from the University of North Dakota in 2022.
+Dr. Gray provides consultation in health, mental health, and health disparities across Indian Country.
+She serves as a co-director of the Native Center for Behavioral Health at the University of Iowa and works internationally with Māori suicide prevention.
+Dr. Gray has worked with American Indians/Alaska Natives/Native Hawaiians across the U.S. for over 40 years. -

 Lisa Rachmuth, MSW